Chevrotain/chevrotain/lookahead_dfa_results.md

 Verification:

-- Extracted DFA package suite: 15 passing.
+- Extracted DFA package suite: 17 passing.
 - Full Chevrotain package: 796 passing.
-- DFA benchmark smoke: 66 scenarios and 132 variants passing.
+- DFA benchmark smoke: 75 scenarios and 150 variants passing.
 - Full monorepo CI: 15 of 15 tasks successful.
 - Formatting and TypeScript compilation pass.

 ## Recommendation

-Keep the conservative thresholds for the initial production version.
-They capture the real ECMAScript x22/x36 gain while every measured regression stays on the original implementation.

-Use the retained microbenchmark before changing either threshold.
-A lower OR threshold may eventually capture x3/x4 wins, but should be justified by actual grammar frequency distributions rather than synthetic fanout alone.
+Use Dense for shared two-path decisions, non-shared OR decisions with at least three multi-token paths, and non-shared Single decisions with at least four.
+This removes six measured shared-shape false negatives without introducing a selected-Dense regression or measurable initialization penalty.

+Keep narrower non-shared decisions on Original.
+Their runtime result depends on input-frequency bias that cannot be inferred from grammar shape.